-- Advanced and accelerated learning (AP/IB) participants (All Grades)
+- Advanced and accelerated learning participants (All Grades)

 - Virtual/online learning participants (All Grades)

-Additionally, districts must submit course data for their migrant-eligible students within 10 days of the student enrolling in the district and within 10 days of the student exiting the district.
-Migrant-eligible students are reported to the Migrant Education Data System (MEDS) by districts' migrant liaisons.
+- Districts with migrant-eligible students must submit course data within 10 days of the student enrolling in the district and within 10 days of the student exiting the district.
+Migrant-eligible students are reported to the Migrant Education Data System by districts' migrant liaisons.
 The MSDS receives nightly updates from MEDS indicating which students are migrant-eligible.
 MSDS system reports will be available when the collection opens to assist districts with this collection.

 - Is a single certify collection (like the general collections).